 Torque-Sensing Can Be A Disaster

 At the start, pedal effort very quickly led to chest pain and an immediate need to stop doing that.
-But I could go on if I dialed up the assist and incrementally lowered my pedal effort, while maintaining forward progress.
-This doesn’t work with torque sensing.
+But I could go on if I incremented up the assist and incrementally lowered my pedal effort.
+This allowed me to keep going (maintain forward progress).

 I learned to treat the ebike like an exercise machine.
-An exercise machine that went places… and was practical transportation.
-This approach to riding an ebike and incrementally notching the assist level up and down as needs of the moment dictated solved everything.
+An exercise machine that went places and was practical transportation.
+Instead of directly coordinating effort with forward motion, I separated the two.
+Effort was always maintained, and so was clicking off the needed mileage to my destination.
+But the two no longer had a 1:1 relationship.
+This decoupling of effort vs. speed solved everything.
 The procedure in a nutshell is as follows:

 - Set a preferred cadence